chainwikinet/wikijs-farm-content/strategy.md

 - **2020-11-17** Harvest adds CRV farming support for USDN, COMPOUND, and BUSD pools.
 - **2020-11-30** Harvest adds IDLE farming by redeploying single-asset vault assets of USDC, USDT, TUSD, DAI, WBTC into idle.finance.
 - **2020-12-01** Harvest launches Self-Provisioning LP strategy using WETH single-asset pool in addition to enabling leveraged investing on Compound.
+- **2020-12-03** Harvest adds CRV farming support for HUSD and HBTC and INDEX farming support for ETH-DPI Uni LP.

 As of September 8th, 70% of the yield farming revenue is returned to users who provide capital.
 The remaining 30% of the yield farming revenue is distributed to users who [stake FARM in the Profit Sharing contract][farm-stakedrop].
 The Harvest Finance team does not charge fees for withdrawing or depositing assets and does not claim a fee on the yield farming revenue.